 - new connection to known bad IP - Lacework Polygraph checks with about 40 reputation feeds.
 If your environment makes a connection to a known bad IP or domain, an alert will be generated.

 - login from a known bad IP: Lacework Polygraph alerts when it sees a successful connection to your network from a known bad IP.

-What if hacker is hiding in public cloud?
+What if a hacker is hiding in a public cloud?

 Does Lacework Polygraph use any external threat feeds?

 Lacework Polygraph integrates with external threat feeds and matches incoming and outgoing connections to these reputation feeds.
 Any connection to bad site or a successful login from a bad site generates an alert.